 Mounting media helps maintain the sample by preventing dehydration and can improve the refractive index for microscopy.
 When mounting the sample, add the right amount – too little can cause air bubbles to be trapped under the coverslip (air bubbles are not welcome when imaging!) and too much will overflow.
 It is sometimes recommended to seal the samples with nail polish to prevent drying and movements of the coverslip while imaging, apart from dSTORM experiments.
 When performing dSTORM, the addition of special buffers that ensure dye blinking is an essential step (read our dSTORM buffers blog post for more details).
 This is done after mounting the sample and right before imaging.
 Because dSTORM buffers are non-physiological and lose activity over time, buffers need to be washed off and replaced after a short period of time (if the sample is left unsealed), which also allows for samples to be re-used.

 There are different anti-fade mounting media that include agents to protect bound fluorophores from photobleaching during storage, handling or when exposed to the imaging excitation light.
 Using the right media can be as crucial as choosing the right fixation method.
 To name a couple of commercial options (home-made ones are also a good solution): Vectashield, a glycerol-based medium, is one of the most widely used ones.
 It can, however, be unsuitable for imaging modes that rely on the red end of the spectrum, as it can generate autofluorescence or be less good at anti-fading.
 On the other hand, Prolong gold seems very popular and versatile with different fluorescence labels.
 This is a polyvinyl alcohol-based media that requires overnight hardening to become gel-like.
-It is good for SIM imaging and can have DAPI nuclear stain included.
+It can have DAPI nuclear stain included.
 The flattening process can affect 3D imaging, so comparing different media is recommended.

 Importantly, if the mounting media has a refractive index close to the refractive index of the glass, the autofocus in some systems might not work and it won’t be possible to perform TIRF (Total Internal Reflection Fluorescence), as an index mismatch is crucial to obtain reflection.
 Using TIRF imaging can significantly improve the signal-to-noise ratio, especially when looking at molecules close to the surface or on membranes.